UCL-CORU/CHD-research-code/README.md

 ## Acknowledgements

-We are grateful to Libby Rogers, previous UCL CORU member, whose Stata code served as starting point for working with NCHDA data.
+We are grateful to Libby Rogers, a previous UCL CORU researcher, whose Stata code served as starting point for working with NCHDA data.

 We are grateful to the [LAUNCHES QI and CHAMPION project teams and collaborators](https://www.ucl.ac.uk/clinical-operational-research-unit/research-domains/congenital-heart-disease-children-and-adults).